Asquera/elasticsearch-workshop-book/src/queries/pagination.md

 * scrolling through logs by a `timestamp` field
 * pagination for larger product catalogs by `product_id` or something else

-> Some sortable fields are not that suitable, e.g. `_doc_id`, even though they work.
+> Some sortable fields may return results which seem odd, e.g. `_doc_id`, even though they work.

 </details>